Sleep Lighting – How to Rest Better in Your Bedroom

 In what position do you sleep?
 Research suggests that most people are side sleepers.
 However, depending on your health and other ailments you may suffer, other sleep positions may be more beneficial.
 Let’s look at the pros and cons of each sleeping position.

-2. Sleeping on your back.
-Back sleeping is great for those who suffer back issues.
+2. Sleeping on your back is great for those who suffer back issues.
 Using a small pillow underneath the small of your back increases support for your back.
-Get a proper pillow for neck support or you can roll up towels to support the neck.
+Get a proper pillow for neck support, or you can roll up towels to support the neck.
 Back sleeping is also good for shoulder and hip pain.
-Certain sleepers such as pregnant women, heavier people and people who suffer from snoring or heartburn may find back sleeping uncomfortable.
+Certain sleepers, such as pregnant women, heavier people, and people who suffer from snoring or heartburn, may find back sleeping uncomfortable.

 3. Sleeping on your stomach.
 Most people don’t do this for good reason.
 A minority of people do find it more comforting when they do.
 Blood restriction, neck issues and bodily stiffness and soreness are some reasons to avoid this form of sleeping if possible.

-What you do prior to sleep matters as well.
-Caffeine containing substances such as coffee and soft drinks can affect your sleep rhythms.
-Televisions, cell phones and other electronic devices can affect sleep as well.
-Practicing following the same routine prior to bed time can result in great sleep.
+What you do before sleep matters as well.
+Caffeine-containing substances such as coffee and soft drinks can affect your sleep rhythms.
+Televisions, cell phones, and other electronic devices can also affect sleep.
+Practicing following the same routine prior to bedtime can result in great sleep.

-Upon awakening, light is a necessary signal to the body that can provide alertness through the day.
-Sunlight of course is the best alertness tool but lots of people buy artificial lamps and other illumination devices when first arising.
-Some research indicates that certain hormones around sleep are triggered both by the presence and the absence of light.
+Upon awakening, light is a necessary signal to the body that can provide alertness throughout the day.
+Sunlight, of course, is the best alertness tool, but lots of people buy artificial lamps and other illumination devices when first arising.
+Some research indicates that certain sleep-related hormones are triggered by the presence and absence of light.

 How Different Types of Light Affect Our Sleep

-When I researched this subject, I was surprised to realize how much critical information actually exists on the subject.
-Certain wavelengths of light are actually more conducive to good sleep than others.
-This may be very important to you particularly when it comes to choosing bedroom lighting, nighttime reading lamps or even night lights in the bedroom and bath.
+When I researched this subject, I realized how much critical information exists.
+Specific wavelengths of light are more conducive to good sleep than others.
+This may be very important, particularly when choosing bedroom lighting, nighttime reading lamps, or even night lights in the bedroom and bath.

-One of the most interesting facts involve the choice of lighting for bedroom overhead lighting and for lamps on bedroom night stands.
-It turns out that a lot of research recommends avoiding blue wavelength lighting before and during sleep.
+One of the most exciting facts concerns the choice of bedroom overhead lighting and lamps on bedroom nightstands.
+A lot of research recommends avoiding blue-wavelength lighting before and during sleep.
 Popular LED lighting contains more blue light than traditional lighting.
-My suggestion is to make sure you protect your sleep by using traditional lighting in the bedroom.
+I suggest protecting your sleep by using traditional lighting in the bedroom.

 Red and pink light spectra are better for your sleep.
 The use of these light spectra in light therapy for insomniacs is well documented.
 The idea is that light in these spectra tends to trigger responses in bodily sleep hormones that help you to get better sleep.

-Some hormones involved in the sleep process involve some commonly known ones such as melatonin, serotonin, cortisol, testosterone, estrogen, and some others produced by your thyroid and adrenal glands.
+Some hormones involved in the sleep process include commonly known ones such as melatonin, serotonin, cortisol, testosterone, estrogen, and others produced by the thyroid and adrenal glands.
 Human circadian rhythms are often driven by light and the body’s production of these hormones in varying amounts to regulate sleep processes.

 Melatonin is the most sensitive of all these hormones to the light we are exposed to.
-For this reason, you should make a practice of turning off harmful lighting within an hour of your sleep time.
+For this reason, you should practice turning off harmful lighting within an hour of your sleep time.
 Darkening your room and sleeping at cooler temperatures can help with melatonin production.

-Cortisol is a hormone that is released during stress.
-Cortisol levels fall at night and are triggered in response to lighting upon awakening.
+Cortisol is a hormone released during stress.
+Its levels fall at night and are triggered in response to lighting upon awakening.
 It seems to play some role in our alertness when we are awake.
-The hormone plays some role in regulating blood sugar levels, blood pressure and metabolism.
-Light is essential when you awake triggering a slight elevation in cortisol levels and giving your body the signal to rise from sleep and begin the day.
+The hormone also regulates blood sugar levels, blood pressure, and metabolism.
+Light is essential when you awake, triggering a slight elevation in cortisol levels and giving your body the signal to rise from sleep and begin the day.

-Heavy meals at nighttime arouse the digestive tract and can throw your sleep off.
+Heavy meals at nighttime arouse the digestive tract and can disrupt sleep.
 Try to avoid eating heavier meals late in the day.
 A light snack before bedtime is okay.
-A combination of a lean protein with a carb usually works best (example: a cracker with peanut butter).
+A combination of a lean protein with a carb usually works best (for example, a cracker with peanut butter).

-Try to build your primary diet around complex carbs and low glycemic foods.
-These type foods digest slower releasing less sugar into the blood stream at one time.
-Complex carbs also tend to be more nutrient dense providing building blocks for the body to produce what it needs to function.
+Try to build your primary diet around complex carbs and low-glycemic foods.
+These foods digest slower, releasing less sugar into the bloodstream at one time.
+Complex carbs also tend to be more nutrient-dense, providing the building blocks for the body to produce what it needs to function.

-Your thought process in your bedroom should be toward turning it into the perfect place to promote sleep.
-Limit electrical devices such as televisions, cell phones and such to eliminate or reduce blue light spectra that can disrupt sleep.
+Your bedroom should be where you think about turning it into the perfect place to promote sleep.
+Limit electrical devices such as televisions, cell phones, and other devices to eliminate or reduce blue light spectra that can disrupt sleep.
 Placing red or pink light sources may promote better sleep.
 Replace sources such as LED lamps with more traditional lighting in the bedroom.

 Darken your room as much as possible.
-Sleeping in a cool environment also makes for better sleep.
-Find your perfect sleeping position and acclimate your body into the perfect posture for sleep.
+Sleeping in a cool environment also improves sleep.
+Find your perfect sleeping position and acclimate your body to the perfect posture for sleep.

 Similar Posts